 This is the one I had to leave my house for, but I hardly went out of my way to earn it.
 The Job Spotter app is run by the employment agency Indeed.
 They basically pay you money for taking photos of job adverts in shop windows.
 Therefore I earned this money (well Amazon vouchers) by shopping with my phone out.
 Easy!

 This was more my husband’s than mine really but I ended up organising it so it is my victory.
 We got a letter in the post saying that if my husband switched to online mailing for his life insurance then we would get a £10 voucher.
 I didn’t need telling twice!
 After he said he wasn’t going to do I did it for him and a week later the voucher arrived.
 I love things like this.
 Money for next to no effort.
 Keep your eyes peeled for things like this as it can be easy to discard such things as spam when actually it is legitimate.

 There you go!
-Now this doesn’t include the money I’ve made from a couple of other things, which I am only just getting started with.
+Now, this doesn’t include the money I’ve made from matched betting, which I am only just getting started with.
 I’ll write about those another day.
 AND it doesn’t include any savings I’ve made.
-Again that is for different post.
+Again that is for a different post.
 But it does go to show you how a little creativity can go a long way.
 So dig deep and have a think!

 Disclaimer: Remember the information you read here does not represent financial advice.
 Any ideas or suggestions are just that and may not work for you.
 Read the full disclaimer here.

 Looking After Your Pennies is an eco-friendly personal finance blog written and managed by Charlotte Jessop.

 I write on a variety of topics including frugal lifestyle, eco-friendly living, money making ideas and generally how to make your money go further.

 Get all the eco-friendly personal finance tips straight to your inbox.